 On March 1, 2011, we entered into a management consulting agreement with Mr. Clement for a term of three years which expired on March 1, 2014.
-As of the date of this Circular, Mr. Clement provides his services to the Company on a month-to-month basis.
-Effective February 1, 2013, in consideration of cost-saving measures implemented by the Board, Mr. Clement agreed to a temporary reduction in compensation from CAD\$12,500 (US\$9,031) to CAD\$11,250 (US\$8,128) per month which, was reinstated in 2017.
+As of the date of this Circular, Mr. Clement provides his services to the Company on a month-to-month basis at a monthly rate of CAD\$12,500 (US\$9,229).
 Mr. Clement is reimbursed for certain expenses incurred in performing his duties to the Company.
 There is no provision for a payment to be made to Mr. Clement in the event that his services are terminated without cause or for payment of additional compensation in the event of a change of control of the Company or a change in his responsibilities.